 I have finally migrated from LastPass to Bitwarden, and I am happy about the switch.
 I am going to share why I switched to Bitwarden and how can you migrate all your data from LastPass to Bitwarden easily.

 I am not going to review any of these password managers in detail, although I can do that since I have used both of them.
 There are notable differences between LastPass and Bitwarden, which I will cover in this article.

-Before you read further, I would like to clarify few things.
+Before you read further, I would like to clarify a few things.
 I’m not being benefited by any means by writing this article.
 It’s not a sponsored article.
-I am writing this article to share my experience on the password manager that I had used so far and what made me switch to new one.
-So don’t take it as a suggestion to ditch your favorite password manager and switch to new one.
+I am writing this article to share my experience about the password manager that I had used so far and what made me switch from LastPass to Bitwarden.
+So don’t take it as a suggestion to ditch your favorite password manager and switch to a new one.
 If you are a LastPass user and love the tool, no offense, you can continue using it.
 For people who are looking to switch from LastPass to something better, this post is for you.

 My Experience with LastPass Password Manager

 Although your browsers can also remember passwords, but I like to use Password Managers over the browser as I feel they are more secure than browsers.
 I also used the LastPass browser extension which worked well for me.

 While at work, I also used LastPass because the organization that I worked for also preferred LastPass, and we had enterprise subscription.
 I used the LastPass both on my desktop and android mobile.
 It worked well but the auto-fill feature on mobile didn’t work for me always.
 Sometimes I had to manually launch the LastPass application and copy the credentials from the vault from time to time.

 Why did I Migrate from LastPass to Bitwarden?

 With so many good features that LastPass offered, I had to migrate to Bitwarden because of the change in the pricing plans.
 I felt like LastPass made a blunder by forcing users to move to Premium plans and did not even think of retaining old users.